 Michael W. Harris

 Dr. Harris is a librarian, archivist, and musicologist who works an instruction and research librarian at the College of William and Mary.
 He also blogs about multiple topics on his personal site, The Temp Track.
 His articles, reviews, and essays have appeared in Cinema Journal, Asian Music, the Journal of the Society for American Music, Middle West Review, and Flow, and he has presented papers at Music and the Moving Image, the annual meetings of the Society of Cinema and Media Studies and the Society for American Music, and at numerous regional conferences around the United States.
 Michael holds a doctorate in musicology from CU along with bachelors and master degrees in music.
-He is currently working on a Master of Science in Library and Information Science with a concentration in archives management at Simmons College.
+He also holds an MS in Library and Information Science with a concentration in archives management from Simmons College.

 Stainforth Project Alumni